ubercomrade/esdeg/README.md

 _Timing 40–120 min_

 ```
-usage: ESDEG preparation [-h]
+usage: ESDEG jaspar [-h] [-p NPROC]
                     {plants,vertebrates,insects,urochordates,nematodes,fungi}
-                            N output
+                    promoters output

 positional arguments:
   {plants,vertebrates,insects,urochordates,nematodes,fungi}
                         Prepare database for respective JASPAR CORE taxonomic
                         group of motifs.
 Possible options are plants,
                         vertebrates, insects, urochordates, nematodes, fungi.
-                        For more details see https://jaspar.uio.no/ and
+                        For more detailes see https://jaspar.uio.no/ and
                         https://pyjaspar.readthedocs.io/en/latest/index.html
   promoters             Path to promoters in fasta format.
 All promoters have
                         to be with same length.
-After the symbol ">" unique gene ID has
+After the symbol ">" unique
-                        to be written (>ENSG00000160072::1:1469886-1472284 or
+                        gene ID has to be written
+                        (>ENSG00000160072::1:1469886-1472284 or
                         >ENSG00000160072)
   output                Name of directory to write output files